balancy/k8s-test-django/README.md

 kubectl apply -f kubernetes/django-clearsessions.yml
 ```

+7. In case you need app to be accessible via custom domain and use ssl certificates, you'll need to follow specifig instructions of your VPS provider.

+As an example of such instruction, here is [Digital Ocean tutorial how to configure ingress controller using Helm](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-on-digitalocean-kubernetes-using-helm).

+In general case, you'll need to configure ingress controller, provide issuer, and install cert manager.

 #### Maintain the app

 In case you need to update the app to specific version, use the following command: